Taylor Swift slams musician Damon Albarn for claiming she doesn’t write her own songs: ‘False and SO damaging’

 Albarn, who rose to prominence in the 1990s as lead singer of the rock band Blur and later co-founded the virtual band Gorillaz, tweeted an apology to Swift the same night.

-“[I] had a conversation about songwriting and sadly it was reduced to clickbait,” Albarn said of his interview with Los Angeles Times pop music critic Mikael Wood.
+“I had a conversation about songwriting and sadly it was reduced to clickbait,” Albarn said of his interview with Los Angeles Times pop music critic Mikael Wood.

 In his apology, Albarn wrote, “I totally agree with you.”